zencart/documentation/content/user/upgrading/upgrading.md

 ## QUESTION: "But it seems like a long process ..."

+**ANSWER:** It is!
 An "upgrade" is essentially a rebuilding of your site.

 The suggested upgrade process is the recommended way to do it so that you rebuild your site in a <u>temporary location,</u> letting you resolve all potential problems *before* you ever touch your actual live site.